awdavies/AQIStatus/README.md

 # Release APK

 This will create a lot of noise from your phone, but it is now possible to install a release binary from under `app/release` in this very codebase!
+You can also navigate through the releases list.

 You can download it on your phone and then go through a bunch of security hoops (at your own risk, of course).